NicoleLarochelle/SOC-Lab/README.md

 We will enhance Sentinel's capabilities by using a custom PowerShell script to perform geolocation lookups on the source IP addresses of these attacks.
 The resulting data will be visualized using Sentinel’s built-in world map, enabling us to track the geographic distribution and frequency of incoming threats.

 This lab leverages the 30-day free trial of Microsoft Sentinel, making it an accessible and practical option for learning real-world SIEM implementation and threat monitoring techniques.
-In his lab I will be following a tutorial by <a href="https://www.youtube.com/@JoshMadakor">Josh Madakor</a>
+In his lab we will be following a tutorial by <a href="https://www.youtube.com/@JoshMadakor">Josh Madakor</a>